hesamzakerirad/laravel-api-debugger/README.md

 Be sure to open an issue if you encounter anything out of the ordinary.

-Feel free to add ideas to the package to improve its functionality.
+Feel free to add ideas to the package to improve its functionality for others.